coffeedave/greenpower-racing-datalogger/tutorial/testing-the-temperature-sensor.md

 ```
 ![image](https://github.com/user-attachments/assets/fc70dad2-5d14-4a51-a4c2-ed8423c45916)

+(Note: This command does not read the temperature of a cat.
+The "cat" command shows you the contents of a file)

 7. Check it is working by holding the temperature sensor to warm it up and running the command again.
 You should see the number change.

 Your temperature sensor is now setup and working, so now we can try using it from python.